Filpill/blog-web/content/eng_projects/rcSetUp.md

 ---
-title: "How to Set Up RC Electronic System"
+title: "How to Set Up Your Radio Controlled System"
 date: 2023-06-07
 draft: True
-ShowToC: false
+ShowToC: True

 cover:
-  image : img/folder/image.png
+  image : img/rcSetUp/rc_system.jpg
   alt: 'Image of RC Electronics'

 tags: ["engineering","electronics"]
 categories: ["engineering"]
 ---

-# Summary
+## Summary

 This article will briefly outline the basic arrangement that can be used as guidance for your DIY RC electronics.
+Should be relatively plug and play.

+## Parts List

 Any of these specific parts that are mentioned here can be interchanged for your specific needs.
 The list of parts outlined is the minumum number of components to have a functioning motor and servo.

-# Parts List

 <div align="center">